riotrequest/greenarrow_email_campaign_dispatch/README.md

 2. Customize the email campaign parameters in the `$dispatch_parameters` array to suit your requirements.
 You can specify the mailing list ID, segmentation criteria, dispatch attributes, and email content.

-3. The script fetches HTML content from two URLs and extracts subject, name, and text content.
+3. The script fetches HTML content from a URL and extracts subject, name, and text content.

 4. It schedules email dispatches using the GreenArrow Email API with the provided parameters.